djgroen/flee/docs/source/construction.rst

 Define a conflict period for a conflict situation
 -------------------------------------------------

-We define the simulation period of a confict situation using **conflict_period.csv** file, which has the following format:
+We define the simulation period of a conflict situation using **conflict_period.csv** file, which has the following format:

 ==========  ==================
 StartDate   YYYY-MM-DD